-- a) For the purpose of this by-law, where a lot line of a lot abuts a reserve of 0.3 m or less that has been established by the Town to restrict or control access to an abutting street, the lot is considered to have frontage on a public street. - b) Notwithstanding anything to the contrary, no non-conformity will be created as a result of any severance of the land for the purpose of mortgaging or conveying to a condominium corporation or any public authority. - c) Notwithstanding Section 4.19.5, Table 4H, balconies and porches/verandas are permitted to be setback 0 m from the lot line. - d) Notwithstanding Section 4.19.5, Table 4H: - a. stairs and air vents associated with an underground parking structure shall be permitted in any yard.
+- a) For the purpose of this by-law, where a lot line of a lot abuts a reserve of 0.3 m or less that has been established by the Town to restrict or control access to an abutting street, the lot is considered to have frontage on a public street. - b) Notwithstanding anything to the contrary, no non-conformity will be created as a result of any severance of the land for the purpose of mortgaging or conveying to a condominium corporation or any public authority. - c) Notwithstanding Section 4.19.5, Table 4H; balconies and porches/verandas may encroach 1.8m metres into any required yard and are permitted to be setback a minimum 0.0m to the lot line.

-- b.
-Balconies may encroach 1.8 metres into any yard. - e) Notwithstanding Section 5.8 i), Table 5D: - (i) 50 perpendicular parking spaces in an underground garage may have a minimum length of 5.3 metres and a minimum width of 2.6 metres to allow for obstructions. - (ii) The minimum dimension of a vertical bicycle parking space is: - a.
-Minimum width 0.6 metres - b.
-Minimum length 1.5 metres - c.
-Minimum vertical clearance 1.9 metres - f) Notwithstanding Section 5.8.1, Table 5E and Section 5.8.2, Table 5F, the minimum off-street parking requirement for apartment buildings or mixed-use buildings shall be: - a.
+- d) Notwithstanding Section 5.8.1, Table 5E and Section 5.8.2, Table 5F, the minimum off-street parking requirement for apartment buildings or mixed-use buildings shall be: - a.
 1 parking space per dwelling unit - 0.22 parking spaces per residential unit for visitor parking.
 For mixed use buildings parking spaces for the non-residential component are not required. - c.
-Vehicles associated with a car share program shall be permitted to be parked in required visitor spaces. - g) Notwithstanding Section 5.10, Table 5I, 2 short term bicycle parking spaces shall be required per apartment or mixed use building. - h) Notwithstanding Section 5.11.1 ii), Table 5K, minimum setback of a loading space to a building shall be 2.0 metres. - Notwithstanding Section 5.12, Table 5L, minimum setbacks of a parking area shall be: - a.
-Minimum 1.8 metres to a building - b.
-Minimum 2.3 metres to a street line Minimum 2.3 metres to a lot line - j) Notwithstanding Section 5.14.1, the underground parking structure may be located within 0.0 metres of a street line or lot line.
+Vehicles associated with a car share program shall be permitted to be parked in required visitor spaces. - e) Notwithstanding Section 5.10, Table 5I, the minimum bicycle parking space requirement for apartment buildings or mixed-use buildings shall be: - a.
+0.4 long term bicycle parking spaces per unit - f) Notwithstanding Section 5.11.1 ii), Table 5K, minimum setback of a loading space to a building shall be 2.0 metres. - g) Notwithstanding Section 5.12, Table 5L, minimum setbacks of a parking area shall be: - a.
+Minimum 1.5 metres to a building - b.
+Minimum 2.5 metres to a street line - h) Notwithstanding Section 5.14.3 entrance and exit ramps may be located 3.0 metres from a street line. - i) Notwithstanding Section 5.14.1, the underground parking structure may be located within 0.0 metres of a street line or lot line.